-All you need are a few ingredients to make this buttery and flaky homemade Pie Crust recipe.
+All you need are a few ingredients to make this buttery and flaky homemade Pie Crust.
 It's so easy to make from scratch, you won't buy one from the store again!

 Add half of the butter.
 Process until very crumbly and starting to ball up, about 30 seconds.
 Scatter in the remaining butter and the remaining 1½ cups of flour.
 Pulse 2 times just to distribute.

-Transfer the dough onto the counter and form it into a ball.
-Cut the ball in half and press each half into a dish.
-Wrap tightly in plastic wrap and refrigerate for at least 1 hour or up to 2 days.
+Transfer the dough onto the counter and form into a ball.
+Cut the ball in half and press each half into a disc.
+Wrap tightly in plastic wrap and refrigerate for at least 1 hour or up to 3 days.
 The disks can also be frozen for a few months and thawed in the fridge overnight before using.

 Video